debops/debops/docs/defaults-detailed.rst

 * :envvar:`owncloud__group_config`
 * :envvar:`owncloud__host_config`

-Each dict can hold multiple keys and values.
+Each variable can hold multiple keys and values.
 The dict value can either be a value directly intended for ownCloud (corresponding directly to the value in the :file:`config.php` file) or a dict itself in case more flexibility is required.
 A ownCloud value can also be a dict.
 The decision is made based on